top

 Best Ways to Talk About Adoption [Using Positive Language]

 Since adoption is far from giving up, using positive adoption language when telling your story can be very helpful.
-The best ways to talk about adoption is by using alternative phrases, such as:
+The best way to talk about adoption is by using alternative phrases, such as:

-• Choose adoption.
 This emphasizes the autonomy of your birth parents.
-In today’s adoptions, the birth parents are very involved the adoption process.
-In most cases, they’re even able to parents.
-They made this choice out of their love for you.
+In today’s adoptions, the birth parents are very involved in the adoption process.
+In most cases, they can even choose their babies' adoptive parents.
+They made this choice because they love you.

-• Place for adoption.
-“Placement” is actual adoption jargon.
-It is the technical term for when an adoption is finalized.
-Placement is when the adoption is when the birth parents legally consent to the adoption and the adoption is finalized.
+“Placement” is adoption jargon.
+Placement occurs when the birth parents legally consent to the adoption and the adoption is finalized.
+You can use this technical term instead of "give up," which has negative connotations.

-Language and colloquial phrases have a big impact on the way people view what the phrase is referring to.
-By using positive adoption language it can help others understand adoption as the positive process that it is.
+Language and colloquial phrases have a big impact on the way people view things.
+By using positive adoption language, you can help others understand adoption as you see it.

 How to Talk About Adoption

-One of the most basic ways to go about talking about adoption is simply explaining how the adoption process works.
+One of the most basic ways to talk about adoption is to simply explainhow the adoption process works.
 If someone has never been adopted or gone through the adoption process, they are often lacking basic adoption information.
 There are a couple of ways you can educate your peers on adoption:

-Which route you take is up to you and what you are comfortable talking about.
+Which route you take is up to you and what you are comfortable with.

-If you have the information to talk about your adoption story, you could explain why your birth parents chose adoption.
-Talk about the ways you feel you have benefited from your adoption and how different your life might be if you hadn’t been placed for adoption.
+If you know your adoption story, you could explain why your birth parents chose adoption.
+Talk about the ways you feel you have benefited from your adoption and how different your life would be if you hadn’t been placed for adoption.
 If you are in an open adoption, you could talk about the ways your birth parents have been involved in your life.

-If you don’t feel comfortable going into detail about your personal adoption story or you don’t have enough information, you could talk about the adoption process itself.
-If you’re unsure of how to talk about adoption, there are many online resources available to you that go into detail about the adoption process.
-Highlight how birth parents have an active role in the adoption process or how all adoptive families go through a rigorous screening process to ensure they are ready to adopt.
+If you don’t feel comfortable going into detail about your personal adoption story or if you don’t have enough information, you could talk about the adoption process itself.
+If you’re unsure of how to talk about adoption, there are many online resources available that go into detail about the process.
+You can highlight how birth parents have an active role in the adoption process or talk about how all adoptive families go through a rigorous screening process to ensure they are ready to adopt.

 Knowledge is power, and the more adoption knowledge you can provide the people around you with, the more you might feel like you can embrace adoption as a part of yourself.